YinHk-Notes/javascript-cheatsheet-and-note/problems/Hoisting.md

 ## Hoisting
-Hoisting is JavaScript's default behavior of moving declarations to the top.
+> **Hoisting** is JavaScript's default behavior of moving all declarations to the top of the current scope

 ```js